June 3, 2021 Update:

 - May 11 – the Public Safety Committee will hear from a panel of experts.

 - June 9 – the Public Safety Committee will take public feedback on the ordinance.
-Residents are invited to attend and share their thoughts.
+Residents can sign up by noon on Monday, June 7 to attend and share their thoughts.

 - Late summer/Early fall – Committee provides staff direction.